Fish and Aquatic Life

-Borst Valley Creek (miles 0-8.18) was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Borst Valley Creek (miles 0-8.18) was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek

 The stream is limited by cropland erosion, stream channelization, animal waste from barnyard runoff and livestock pasturing on the streambanks.
 This stream can best be characterized by large areas of unprotected eroding streambanks resulting from livestock pasturing.

 The portion of Borst Valley Creek in the Borst Valley Wildlife Area demonstrates the stream's ability to improve through streambank protection.
 Livestock were removed from this portion of the stream after the land was purchased by the DNR.
 This portion of the stream has improved fishery habitat, natural streambank vegetation which inhibits streambank erosion, and a return of natural meander patterns which are providing deep pool areas and undercut banks.
 This stream segment represents the potential a stream has when livestock are removed from the streambanks

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.

 Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2016 .
 See also 'monitoring' and 'projects'.